pangpucsp/curso-js-introdutorio/fundamentos5_js.md

 The test\(\) method is a RegExp expression method.

-It searches a string for a pattern, and returns true or false, depending on the result.
+It searches a string for a pattern, and retorna true or false, depending on the result.

 The following example searches a string for the character "e":